 My daughter and I had a great time collecting and painting rocks to put on our nature table and put out in our garden.

 Another summer handmade craft we designed for our nature table were these cute little Monarch butterfly peg dolls.
 We even used pieces from the oak tree in our backyard to make stands for the monarch butterfly peg dolls.

 Nature sensory baskets should be kept on or near the nature table.
 If you do not want to look at your nature sensory bin, it can be slid under the table so your child can easily access it.

 Super Simple Summer Nature Table Ideas

-We kept our table really simple and only had our butterfly tree, summer book, nature sensory bin, and fresh flowers on it.
+One summer, we decided to keet our nature table really simple and only had our butterfly tree, summer book, nature sensory bin, and fresh flowers on it.
 You can see an echinacea flower from our garden on the table in the photo below on the day that I took a picture of it.

 - Live house plants

 - Fresh flowers

 - Anything from nature that is safe for children to handle and play with.

 - Anything else that reflects the season, holiday, festival, culture, or family values.

 *Please don’t include anything that is unsafe for your child to touch or play with.
 Keep small and breakable objects off the table until your child is mature enough to handle them.